SC to consider Swamy's plea for giving Ram Sethu national heritage status after 3 months

 "You please mention this after three months.
 We will entertain this then," the bench which also comprised justices S A Nazeer and Sanjiv Khanna said.
 The BJP leader submitted that he has already won the first round of the litigation in which the Centre accepted the existence of Ram Sethu.
 He further said the union minister concerned had called a meeting in 2017 to consider his demand to declare the Sethu as a national heritage monument but subsequently nothing happened.

-The top court referred to pendency of several cases before it and asked Swamy to mention his plea after three months for an urgent hearing.
+The top court referred to the pendency of several cases before it and asked Swamy to mention his plea after three months for an urgent hearing.
 The BJP leader had earlier raised the issue of declaring Ram Sethu as a national monument in his PIL against the controversial Sethusamudram Ship Channel project, initiated by the UPA-I government.

 The matter had reached the apex court, which in 2007 had stayed the work for the project on the Ram Sethu.
 The Centre had later said that it considered the "socio-economic disadvantages" of the project and was willing to explore another route to the shipping channel project without damaging the Ram Sethu.